PennockTech/dummyapp/README.md

   <a href="https://github.com/docker-library/golang/">GitHub</a>,
   <a href="https://hub.docker.com/_/golang/">Docker Hub</a>.
   + But in Circle, we override this to be the same as the Controller Image.
+* The other dependencies are Golang libraries, which we pull in via Golang dependency mechanisms: `dep`, else `go get`.

 All are automated Docker Hub builds as public images from public GitHub repos.
 The `golang` image is from the `docker-library` GitHub organization, while the